California’s SB 253 & 261

 California has passed two landmark climate disclosure laws: SB 253 (the Climate Corporate Data Accountability Act) and SB 261 (the Climate-Related Financial Risk Act).
 Together, they create the most ambitious state-level reporting requirements in the U.S.

 If your company does business in California and meets the revenue thresholds, these laws will directly affect your reporting obligations.
+Both laws are high-visibility, requiring significant effort and cross-functional reporting.
+Keep reading to see which laws will impact your business and what you can do about it.

 SB 253: Climate Corporate Data Accountability Act